srl-labs/learn-srlinux/docs/get-started.md

 A:srl1#
 ```

 The CLI can also be accessed via an SSH service the SR Linux container runs.
-Using the default credentials `admin:admin` you can connect to the CLI over the network:
+Using the default credentials `admin:NokiaSrl1!` you can connect to the CLI over the network:

 ```shell
 # containerlab creates local /etc/hosts entries